sentenial/sentenial-ws-client/README.md

-# Sentenial Web Services Client
+# Sentenial Web Services Client (deprecated)

+All integrations are now to use our REST APIs.
+See https://developer.nuapay.com

 ## Dependencies